rubys/wunderbar/README.md

 ---

 Wunderbar will properly escape all HTML and JSON output, eliminating problems of HTML or JavaScript injection.
+This includes calls to `_` to insert markup directly when the input is `tainted` and not explicitly marked as `html-safe?` (when using Rails).

-Unless you call `Wunderbar.unsafe!` at the top of your script, Wunderbar will also set [`$SAFE=1`](http://www.ruby-doc.org/docs/ProgrammingRuby/html/taint.html) before processing requests.
+For all environments other than Rails, unless you call `Wunderbar.unsafe!` at the top of your script, Wunderbar will also set [`$SAFE=1`](http://www.ruby-doc.org/docs/ProgrammingRuby/html/taint.html) before processing requests.
 This means that you will need to [`untaint`](ruby-doc.org/core/Object.html#method-i-untaint) all inputs received from external sources before you make system calls or access the file system.

+A special feature that effectively is only available in the Rails environment: if the first argument to call that creates an element is `html_safe?`, then that argument will be treated as a markup instead of as text.
+This allows one to make calls like `_td link_to...` without placing the call to `link_to` in a block.

 Globals provided
 ---